Latin American Studies Minor

 - Complying with the graduate school's Code of Legislation.

 - Completing the graduate concentration application form.
-Contact LASP to obtain the form.
+Contact LACS to obtain the form.

 While we don't require any specific course for the Graduate Minor, we suggest you consider at least one semester of our Seminar course LATA 6000.